stteff/An-Open-Educational-RPi-Robot/README.md

      > if you are on Windows environment, replace your *scratch.image* file in the **scratch** directory (Program files folder), with the one having Mesh enabled [Windows only](/docs/scratch.image)

 ## `Scratch Project:-----`
-Examples: -
+**Examples**: -
-Press on one of the images below to download the single Scratch project
+Press on one of the images below to download the whole Scratch project

 [![scratch examples](/docs/images/robot_settings_1.png)](/docs/OpEdRo_Examples.sb)
 [![scratch examples](/docs/images/course.png)](/docs/OpEdRo_Examples.sb)